AudreyLL88/MS3__Sante/README.md

 * Try to fill the form with a wrong password/username.
 Is an alert informing you that your password/username is incorrect?
 * Fill the form with correct password/username.
 Is your profile page displayed correctly?
 * Is your profile card displaying your profile picture, username, level and location?
+* If the Image url input field was left blank, is the default profile picture displayed?
 * Is the dashboard correctly displaying the "Your cocktails" with its content and "Add cocktail" sections?
 * Click on the green "Edit Profile" button.
 Is the Edit Profile template rendered correctly?
 * Make one change in one of the fields and click submit.
 Are you redirected towards your profile page?